MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Enable-PSSessionConfiguration.md

 ```

 ### -SkipNetworkProfileCheck
-Enables the session configuration when the computer is on a public network.
+Indicates that this cmdlet enables the session configuration when the computer is on a public network.
 This parameter enables a firewall rule for public networks that allows remote access only from computers in the same local subnet.
 By default, Enable-PSSessionConfiguration fails on a public network.

-This parameter is designed for client versions of Windows.
+This parameter is designed for client versions of the Windows operating system.
-Server versions of Windows have a local subnet firewall rule for public networks by default.
+By default, server versions of the Windows operating system have a local subnet firewall rule for public networks.
-However, if the local subnet firewall rule is disabled on a server version of Windows, this parameter re-enables it.
+However, if the local subnet firewall rule is disabled on a server version of the Windows operating system, this parameter re-enables it.

 To remove the local subnet restriction and enable remote access from all locations on public networks, use the Set-NetFirewallRule cmdlet in the NetSecurity module.
 For more information, see Enable-PSRemoting.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter